-"We consider Academic Search Premier the most important Badgerlink resource for the campuses."
+"We consider Academic Search Premier the most important BadgerLink resource for the campuses."

 How have academic libraries changed since you were in school?